 Entering into a niche that doesn’t have a rulebook is equally terrifying and exciting for us as artists.
 Mentors and thought leaders are hard to come by.
 And the ones that are out there are still building their businesses, just ahead of us.
 We will have to pave the path ourselves—educating clients, creating pricing structures, deciding what qualifies as documentary and what doesn’t, and finding clients who can get on board with us.

 So what does the long game look like?
 How do we play it well and with intention?
 There are a few different things we can do:

 I see a lot of photographers transitioning to documentary family work who are still showing a lot of portrait sessions on their websites and social media pages.
 I don’t think you absolutely have to pick one or the other, but if you really only want to do documentary work, you should only be showing that.
 If you are trying to educate clients on the value of moment-driven images, the last thing you should be showing them is posed portraits.
 Consistency is key.

 This is still a fairly new genre.
 We need to be willing to answer the same questions over and over until people understand why we photograph this way.
 It’s going to take several blog posts, page interactions or even conversations before clients become willing to make the switch.
 I have had to lower my expectations several times to accommodate for the fact that this is new and even a little strange for clients.
 It’s literally our job and our livelihood to have patience and be available.

 3. Be flexible

 I have changed my ideas and pricing structures and philosophies more times than I am willing to admit.
-But being flexible and willing to admit when something isn’t work is crucial for growth.
+But being flexible and courageous enough to acknowledge when something isn’t working is crucial for growth.
 I’m not saying to be impatient and expect every idea to have an immediate benefit.
 But listening to your clients (and your gut) will help you realize when or if an idea will become profitable or advantageous.